aqualinkorg/aqualink-app/packages/api/ONBOARDING.md

 - scheduledDailyUpdate: (2 options)
   - `yarn daily-worker` (no backfill functionality)
-  - `yarn backfill-daily-data -d days-to-backfill [-r reefId1 reefId2 ...]`
+  - `yarn backfill-daily-data -d days-to-backfill [-r siteId1 siteId2 ...]`
 - scheduledSSTTimeSeriesUpdate
-  - `yarn backfill-sofar-time-series -t sst_backfill -d days-to-backfill [-r reefId1 reefId2 ...]`
+  - `yarn backfill-sofar-time-series -t sst_backfill -d days-to-backfill [-r siteId1 siteId2 ...]`
 - scheduledSpotterTimeSeriesUpdate
-  - `yarn backfill-sofar-time-series -t spotter_backfill -d days-to-backfill [-r reefId1 reefId2 ...]`
+  - `yarn backfill-sofar-time-series -t spotter_backfill -d days-to-backfill [-r siteId1 siteId2 ...]`

 The rest of the scripts are used to either augment the models with missing data or perform backfills further back in the past than what Sofar is capable of:

-- AugmentReef: Augment reef with values based on its geographical position (region, MaxMonthlyMean, timezone, HistoricalMonthlyMeans)
+- AugmentReef: Augment site with values based on its geographical position (region, MaxMonthlyMean, timezone, HistoricalMonthlyMeans)
-  - `yarn augment-reefs `
+  - `yarn augment-sites `
-- UploadHoboData: Upload historical data from hobo onsite sensors, through csv files. (process includes creating new reefs, POIs, TimeSeries data, sources, surveys and survey media)
+- UploadHoboData: Upload historical data from hobo onsite sensors, through csv files. (process includes creating new sites, POIs, TimeSeries data, sources, surveys and survey media)
-  - `yarn upload-hobo-data -p path/to/data-folder -u reefOwnerUser@example.com`
+  - `yarn upload-hobo-data -p path/to/data-folder -u siteOwnerUser@example.com`
   - Data can be acquired from https://drive.google.com/drive/folders/1IugoTOITkC2ZSmFpXovg8sDO2X2PQnTQ.
 If you don't have the rights to view the above folder please request it from the client.
 - SST backfill: Backfill historical sst values from NOAA repositories
   - (no standard command) `yarn ts-node -r dotenv/config scripts/sst-backfill.ts`
-  - Make sure that the `reefsToProcess` array is populated with the desired reefIds to process, before running the script
+  - Make sure that the `sitesToProcess` array is populated with the desired siteIds to process, before running the script

 ### Swagger API docs